sfidanza/chat/README.md

 - <http://localhost:8080> to access the web site
 - <http://localhost:8081> to access the Mongo DB admin panel

+Once containers are running, right click on container in VS Code to view logs or open a shell.
+For example, opening a shell on the backend container allows to `npm install` new dependencies, `npm update`...
+To run eslint:

+    npm run lint
+    npm run lint -- --fix   # to let eslint provide fixes automatically

 ## Run locally in production mode

 Start/stop the app from the repository root folder: